 Hotel Arissa

-If you prefer to stay in a quiet neighborhood not too far from the main attractions, Hotel Arissa is perfect for you.
+If you want to stay in a quiet neighborhood not too far from the main attractions, Hotel Arissa is perfect for you.
 They provide clean and comfy rooms with a large double bed and a private bathroom.

 Day 5 – Kuala Lumpur